* This is the Consumer Version. *

 In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.

 Bilirubin is formed when hemoglobin (the part of red blood cells that carries oxygen) is broken down as part of the normal process of recycling old or damaged red blood cells.
 Bilirubin is carried in the bloodstream to the liver, where it binds with bile.
 Bilirubin is then moved through the bile ducts into the digestive tract, so that it can be eliminated from the body.
 Most bilirubin is eliminated in stool, but a small amount is eliminated in urine.
 If bilirubin cannot be moved through the liver and bile ducts quickly enough, it builds up in the blood and is deposited in the skin.
 The result is jaundice.

 Many people with jaundice also have dark urine and light-colored stool.
 These changes occur when a blockage or other problem prevents bilirubin from being eliminated in stool, causing more bilirubin to be eliminated in urine.

-High bilirubin levels may cause people to itch all over, but jaundice itself causes few other symptoms in adults.
-However in newborns, high bilirubin levels (see Jaundice in Newborns) can cause a form of brain damage called kernicterus.
+If bilirubin levels are high, substances formed when bile is broken down may accumulate, causing itching all over the body.
+But jaundice itself causes few other symptoms in adults.
+However in newborns, high bilirubin levels (hyperbilirubinemia) can cause a form of brain damage called kernicterus.
 Also, many disorders that cause jaundice cause other symptoms or serious problems.
 These symptoms may include nausea, vomiting and abdominal pain, and small spiderlike blood vessels that are visible in the skin (spider angiomas).
 Men may have enlarged breasts, shrunken testes, and pubic hair that grows as it does in women.